mtimkovich/rip_quick_add/README.md

 ![preview.jpg](https://raw.githubusercontent.com/mtimkovich/rip_quick_add/main/preview.jpg)

 [Quick Add][article] was a Google Calendar feature that existed from 2012–2018 that enabled creating calendar events from natural language text input.
 I loved it and they deprecated it from me ☹️.
-This is my attempt to resurrect Quick Add.
+This is my attempt to carry on its legacy.
 It uses the [Sherlock][sherlock] library to extract time data from text.

 ## How it works